alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 In order to tear down the SHM, use the following procedure:

 ### Disconnect from the Azure Active Directory

-1. Using Microsoft Remote Desktop, connect to the `DC1-SHM-<SHM ID>` virtual machine (VM).
+Connect to the **SHM Domain Controller (DC1)** via Remote Desktop Client over the SHM VPN connection

-2. Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
+1. Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
-3. If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.
+2. If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.
-4. Open Powershell as an administrator
+3. Open Powershell as an administrator
   - Navigate to `C:\Installation`
   - Run `.\Disconnect_AD.ps1`
   - You will need to provide login credentials (including MFA if set up) for `<admin username>@<SHM domain>`
-5. Full disconnection of the Azure Active Directory can take up to 72 hours but is typically less.
+4. Full disconnection of the Azure Active Directory can take up to 72 hours but is typically less.
 If you are planning to install a new SHM connected to the same Azure Active Directory you may find the `AzureADConnect` installation step requires you to wait for the previous disconnection to complete.

 ### Tear down any attached SREs then the SHM
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- For each SRE that each attached to the SHM, do the following:
+- For each SRE attached to the SHM, do the following:
   - Tear down the SRE by running `./SRE_Teardown.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the relevant config file
 - Tear down the SHM by running `./SHM_Teardown.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config